How do I check the neighbour's rights before I make an offer?

 Even in rural areas, your neighbours will usually have certain rights over your property.
 Some rights can impose onerous conditions on a homeowner.
-Furthermore, your new neighbour could stifle your plans for a dream extension before you even start.
+Furthermore, your new neighbour could stifle your plans to alter or extend your new home.

-Before you commit to buying a property, it is worth considering what specific rights the neighbours may have.
+Before you commit to buying a property, it is worth considering what specific rights your new neighbours could have.
 This article also considers how those rights could affect you and your new home.

-There are a range of potential neighbours rights to be aware of.
-These may be relevant if you are planning to extend or otherwise develop a property.
+There is a range of potential rights your neighbours may have.
+These rights may be especially relevant if you are planning to extend or otherwise develop your new home.

 Rights to check before the viewing

-Compared to investigating flood risk, for example, there is not a great deal you can do before a viewing.
-The best preparation you can make beforehand is to educate yourself as to the risks and potential solutions related to neighbours' rights.
+Compared to investigating a potential flood risk, for example, there is not a great deal you can do before a viewing.
+The best preparation is to familiarise yourself with the risks and potential solutions to neighbours' rights.

-You can check certain boundary-related issues with the Land Registry or search the central planning permission database at the Planning Portal.
-However, you will usually only be aware of possible issues relating to these areas after you have spotted the signs when viewing the property.
+You can check boundary-related issues with HM Land Registry or search the central planning permission database at the Planning Portal.
+However, you will usually only be aware of potential issues after viewing the property.